 Today, she explores Bloom’s Taxonomy.
 Bloom’s Taxonomy of Learning Objectives classifies a number of skills which can be used to teach critical thinking.
 The six skills are often depicted as the triangle shows.
 However, representing the skills like this gives the impression of a hierarchical approach to critical thinking.
+This is not necessarily the case, however.
 CA Unit 1 Introduction.
 Coyle clil planning.
 KEY PRINCIPLES - CLIL principles.
-CLIL principals consist of three main blocks: - the 4Cs: Content, Communication, Culture and Cognition - Bloom’s taxonomy.
+CLIL principals consist of three main blocks: - the 4Cs: Content, Communication, Culture and Cognition.

 CLIL Glossary.
 What Bloom can do for you!
 A colleague of mine once said: CLIL is all about teaching students both higher language as well as higher thinking skills.